-We believe in expanding and protecting the voting rights of API communities to ensure full participation of all eligible voters in the electoral process.
-We do this because voting is the cornerstone of our American democracy.
-It is one of the central ways in which average citizens can exercise their voice and power.
-However, many Asian American immigrants still face unnecessary barriers to accessing the ballot.
-Discrimination rarely manifests overtly in California today, unlike voting problems seen in other states, but there are many ways that discrimination still plays an unseen hand in preventing Asian Americans from receiving full and equal access to the democratic process.
-Advancing Justice – ALC’s voting rights program focuses on strengthening voting systems for the benefit of all Americans.
+We believe in expanding and protecting the voting rights of AAPI and all immigrant communities to ensure full participation of all eligible voters in the electoral process.
+Many immigrants still face unnecessary barriers to accessing the ballot.
+Discrimination rarely manifests overtly in California today, unlike voting problems seen in other states, but there are many ways that discrimination still plays an unseen hand in preventing Asian Americans, immigrant communities, and limited-English speaking voters from receiving full and equal access to the democratic process.

 As an active participant throughout the 2012 San Francisco redistricting process, we worked with a number of community based organizations to ensure that communities of color and LGBT communities remained intact.
 We will and do participate in local redistricting processes on behalf of Asian American communities and will be active in statewide coalitions on behalf of California’s Asian American populations during the next decennial redistricting.